Policies & Procedures

 Review Process

 A variety of factors are considered upon review.
 When reading an application, the admissions and academic community professionals review it using a holistic approach by combining the criteria being evaluated.
 Primary among these criteria are academic performance and coursework rigor.
 The other sections of the application—including the essay; major-specific questions; list of activities, achievements, and honors; and so on—will be given equal, careful, and thoughtful attention.
 Applicants should understand that every word of the application is considered in making an admissions decision, being sure to present themselves and their stories accurately and completely.
-Readers consider all evidence provided by the applicant, the context of the personal and academic circumstances, the opportunities available to them, and the strength of the applicant pool in each academic community and to UIUC overall.
+Readers consider all evidence provided by the applicant, the context of the personal and academic circumstances, the opportunities available to them, and the strength of the applicant pool in each academic community and to University of Illinois Urbana-Champaign overall.
 The weight of each criterion in the admissions decision depends on the combination of qualities presented by the applicant.
 We have no set formula of weighting criteria.
 Final decisions are made on the evaluation of a variety of criteria and not by a single point system or formula.

 Most applications receive at least two reviews.
 Our office checks all preliminary decisions in order to assure a high level of consistency while recognizing that professional judgment is being used to make individual decisions about each applicant.
 The multiple reviews combined with the consistency check create a system of quality control that leads to the best possible decisions of professional judgment.